Come Together: Including Participatory Design in Your Research Process

 For years, I operated under the idea that users should not be a part of our process.
 Yes, I could run interviews and usability tests.
 Still, I wouldn't involve users any further than that.
 No focus groups about the designs or what people would love to use in the future, and no engaging people beyond the scope I was comfortable with.

-But when I started my first forage into the freelance world, I was contacted by a company and agreed to their project before diving deeper into the details (who could pass up their first promising freelance opportunity?).
+But when I started my first foray into the freelance world, I was contacted by a company and agreed to their project before diving deeper into the details (who could pass up their first promising freelance opportunity?).

 In our initial call, they said they wanted to run a participatory design study and my jaw couldn't have dropped to the floor faster.
 I had never done a participatory design project, and they went against most of the rules I set myself for not involving participants in the design process.